-VerId = <string> where <string> is an identifier which can be used for support purpose.
-This string is displayed using the version command.

-MaximumConsoleConnections = <number> where <number> is the maximum number of Console Connections that could run concurrently.
-The default is set to 20, but you may set it to a larger number.
+- VerId = <string> where <string> is an identifier which can be used for support purpose.
+This string is displayed using the version command. - MaximumConsoleConnections = <number> where <number> is the maximum number of Console Connections that could run concurrently.
+The default is set to 20, but you may set it to a larger number. - MaximumReloadRequests = <number> Where <number> is the maximum number of reload command that can be done while jobs are running.
+The default is set to 32 and is usually sufficient.